supremeimposter/My-Vault/GATE/Programming-with-C/Signed and Unsigned in C.md

 date: 2024-06-11T23:54:00
 version:
   - C-24
-last-revision:
+last-revision: 2024-06-18T10:38:00
-notes-taken: false
+notes-taken: true
 tags:
   - ProgrammingWithC/Types
 ---
 # Signed and Unsigned in C

-User can decide whether a data is signed or unsigned.
+User can decide whether a data is signed or unsigned. signed or unsigned data type is to decide how the variable is handled.

 ```ad-important
 - Signed - MSB has Negative weight